Ride-sharing apps vie to replace private car ownership in Vietnam

-HO CHI MINH CITY (Reuters) - A young, tech-savvy population short on cars but big on smartphones is driving double-digit growth for ride-hailing apps Uber and GrabTaxi in Vietnam, and inspiring some executives to dream of replacing private car ownership altogether.
+HO CHI MINH CITY, Sept 22 (Reuters) - A young, tech-savvy population short on cars but big on smartphones is driving double-digit growth for ride-hailing apps Uber and GrabTaxi in Vietnam, and inspiring some executives to dream of replacing private car ownership altogether.

-Uber launched its service in Vietnam last year and says Ho Chi Minh City and Hanoi already have the highest average numbers of trips per user out of the 300 cities in which it operates, double the rate in New York.
+Uber launched its service in Vietnam three years ago and says Ho Chi Minh City and Hanoi already have the highest average numbers of trips per user out of the 300 cities in which it operates, double the rate in New York.

 Ride-sharing apps have taken off among Vietnam’s rapidly expanding middle class as they provide four-wheeled comfort in a country better known for chaotic swarms of scooters and Southeast Asia’s most expensive taxi fares.

-“The price is good, the service is good,” said Uber user Nguyen Phi Yen, who runs a career counseling firm in Ho Chi Minh City.
+“The price is good, the service is good,” said Uber user Nguyen Phi Yen, who runs a career counselling firm in Ho Chi Minh City.

 “Uber drivers have good taste in music.
 Even the cars smell better than taxis.”